Shambhaviiiit/judiciary_data_analysis/README.md

 The percentages as plotted were observed to be in the range of 15% to 16% over the 6 years.

 A nearly steady graph, indicating that not much improvement has been seen in the women filing cases for their rights.

+## Classification Problem

+The following models can be trained and evaluated:
+- Learning to predict dispute name with purpose as the input.
+- Learning to predict dispute name with type of case as the input.

+Algorithm tried : Naive Bayes, for binary classification of the data.